 The UC Davis MIND Institute is dedicated to providing education outreach to parents, patients, educators, and the community.
 We also offer innovative research, training seminars, lecture, and interdisciplinary training for students, researchers, and clinicians.

-The UC Davis MIND Institute’s Distinguished Lecturer Series is now in its 15th season of public lectures by nationally and internationally-recognized researchers in neurodevelopmental disorders.
-These monthly presentations (October - June) are intended for both specialists and community members.
+The UC Davis MIND Institute’s Distinguished Lecturer Series are public lectures by nationally and internationally-recognized researchers in neurodevelopmental disabilities.
+These monthly presentations (October - May) are intended for both specialists and community members.
 All lectures are free and open to the public and no reservations are necessary.
-For more information about the Distinguished Lecturer Series, call 916-703-0237.

 This two-year training program merges the behavioral and biological sciences in the context of an interdisciplinary, autism-focused research program.
 The training program is organized around a set of core competencies that involves multiple areas of autism-related knowledge ranging from human genetics, to neuroanatomy, to clinical diagnosis.